-Independence is a huge asset when you’re looking to book a vacation as, if you’re not tied to a single loyalty program, you have the freedom to book accommodation based on price and based on the amenities the accommodation choices are offering.
+Independence is a huge asset when you’re looking to book a vacation because if you’re not tied to a single loyalty program, you have the freedom to book accommodation based on price and based on the amenities the accommodation choices are offering.

-If you’re not chasing status with a hotel loyalty program (or desperately trying to justify the status a credit card gave you) you’re not limited to big name hotels and resorts but, instead, you can make the most of boutique hotels, B&Bs, home rentals (like AirBnB) and you can book by whatever means works best for you – you don’t have to book though a hotel chain’s own website.
+If you’re not chasing status with a hotel loyalty program (or desperately trying to justify the status a credit card gave you) you’re not limited to big-name hotels and resorts but instead, you can make the most of boutique hotels, B&Bs, home rentals (like AirBnB) and you can book by whatever means works best for you – you don’t have to book through a hotel chain’s own website.

 All of the above should save most people at least a little money, but there is one other thing everyone should be considering – Hotels.com Rewards

 Hotels.com is one of the biggest online hotel room vendors in the world and it runs a very basic but very useful rewards program – for every 10 nights booked through Hotels.com the rewards program gives users a free night.
 That’s it.

 The value of the free night is equal to the average cost of the 10 nights spent to get the free night.

-There are no blackout dates and Hotels.com offers over 297,000 hotels, apartments and villas so it’s unlikely not to have a good few properties wherever you choose to visit….but there are a few other things you need to know too:
+There are no blackout dates and Hotels.com offers over 500,000 hotels, apartments, and villas so the site is unlikely not to be able to offer a good number of properties wherever you’d like to visit…but there are a few other things you need to know too:

 - The value of a free night does not include taxes and fees.